 Malaria is endemic throughout Burkina Faso, and all the population is at risk of getting infected.
-According to the Ministry of Health, the disease accounts for 43% of consultations with a health provider, over 60% of hospitalizations and 30% of deaths.
-In 2019, the WHO noted that there were an estimated 7 million malaria cases and over 19,000 estimated malaria associated deaths in the country.
+According to the Ministry of Health, the disease accounts for 43% of consultations with a health provider, over 60% of hospitalisations and 30% of deaths.
+In 2021, the WHO noted that there were an estimated 8,3 million malaria cases and over 18,900 estimated malaria associated deaths in the country.

 As co-development is one of Target Malaria's core values, the team decided early on that the communities where we worked should design the agreement model.
 A dialogue was established to agree on a set of principles, namely – transparency, inclusiveness, and openness to different perspectives – and from this base the communities designed their own agreement model.
 They chose to establish a reference community group, representing the whole community that would communicate any decisions made by them to the project, after their consultation.

-After gaining the necessary permit from the National Biosafety Agency (Agence Nationale de Biosécurité-ANB), the national competent authority in Burkina Faso, the team have been working on non gene drive genetically modified sterile male mosquitoes – the first stage of a stepwise approach to develop Target Malaria’s genetic-based technologies for malaria vector control.
-Current studies build on the competencies and training acquired during the facilities readiness allowing them to hone their skills further.
+After gaining the necessary permit from the National Biosafety Agency (Agence Nationale de Biosécurité-ANB), the national competent authority in Burkina Faso, the team worked on non gene drive genetically modified sterile male mosquitoes – a stage of the stepwise approach to develop Target Malaria’s genetic-based technologies for malaria vector control.
+These studies built on the competencies and training acquired during the facilities readiness process allowing the team to hone their skills further.
 Requesting a permit for contained use from the ANB also helps to understand regulatory processes and strengthen the dialogue with stakeholders.

 In July 2019 the team achieved a major milestone, the first release of non gene drive genetically modified mosquitoes – the first of its kind on the African continent.
 The modified mosquitoes were sterile males and therefore unable to pass on their genes in the wild.
 The village of Bana was selected to be the release site, as agreed per the agreement model developed by the community itself.
 The release helped the project to collect scientific data on mosquito flight patterns, dispersal, and their longevity.

 The release was a success, and the team have provided feedback to its key stakeholders that were involved.
-The team are preparing manuscripts to capture the achievements which will be submitted for peer review in scientific journals.
+The results from the release were published in February 2022 in Nature Communications.